Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 How to Fix It:

-- Steer clear of foods that can trigger discomfort, such as spicy, fatty, and acidic items.
+- Avoid foods that can trigger discomfort, such as spicy, fatty, and acidic items.

-- Opt for smaller meals throughout the day and refrain from eating right before bed.
+- Opt for smaller meals throughout the day.

 - Elevate your head while sleeping to reduce acid reflux at night.

-- Consider taking antacids or other medications your doctor prescribes to control reflux symptoms.
+- Consider taking antacids or other medications your doctor prescribes.

 A dry mouth, or xerostomia, occurs when your salivary glands don’t produce enough saliva.
 Saliva plays a crucial role in washing away food particles and bacteria, so food debris and bacteria can build up when it’s insufficient, leading to a bitter taste.
 Medications, dehydration, or certain health conditions can also cause dry mouth.